Family Business Toronto

 Independent Business Advice

 The complex interaction between family, corporate, and tax law in such situations give rise to related issues which must be deftly handled.
-Conferencing with an independent accountant or business and tax advisor to undertake a cost-benefit analysis as to the viability of the firm without continuity or strength of the first generation key executives or with certain family members moving into different roles.
+Consider conferencing with an independent accountant or business and tax advisor to undertake a cost-benefit analysis as to the viability of the firm without the continuity or strength of the first generation key executives or with certain family members moving into different roles.
 Redefining or making more explicit those roles quells uncertainty and conflict.
 Participating in peer groups of different industries brings valuable fresh insights to issues common in family businesses.
 Should family business continue its operations or does it makes more sense to parcel off a division or close a unit.
 Does the succession plan require critical adjustments?

 Family businesses are not only a critical economic lifeline for a family; they often integrate new spouses, relatives, and blended family members.
 Each may perform a wide array of valuable responsibilities honouring family values, cherishing family goals, and supporting new ventures.

-There may be some key decision-makers who are unable to continue working in the family business given their loyalties to both spouses.
+There may be some key decision-makers who are unable to continue working given their loyalties to both spouses.
 Considering hiring a professional manager removes the uncertainty and offers discordant family members the opportunity to rebuild trust.
 Conducting preliminary individual meetings with council and executive members to gauge potential agenda upsets and underlying emotional issues assists to work out the inconsistencies before important decisions are made and impact the direction of the business.
 Involving a family business advisor to coordinate with other multidisciplinary advisors removes some of the workload to capable hands.

 Family Business Shareholder Rights + Agreements